 We are happy to be heading back to the Côte-d'Or, where our French adventure started in January of 2000.
 Not only do we love department 21 for sentimental reasons, but it is also one of the most beautiful areas in France.

 Funny, it is much easier to prepare to go away on the barge because when we cruise, we take the whole kit and kaboodle with us.
-Packing one tiny suitcase, getting rental car and hotel reservation confirmation papers together, gathering up chargers for the camera and phone, and trying to make sure that we don't leave anything else at home took us all day.
+So packing one suitcase, getting the rental car and hotel reservation confirmation papers together, gathering up chargers for the camera and phone, and trying to ensure that we don't leave anything else at home took us all day.

 Savigny en Tous Sens